thoni56/joomla-unite/README.md

 # joomla-unite

-Use Akeeba Unite to clone your website in a Docker container
+Use Akeeba UNiTE to clone your website in a Docker container with a LAMP-stack.